X

 Omega-3s were discovered in 1929 by Mildred and George Burr, a husband and wife team, by removing omega-3 fatty acids from the diet of mice.
 They found that the mice developed poor skin and hair.

 Further studies led to the realization that omega-3 was essential for human growth and development.
-Since that time we have learned more about how omega-3 work in the body and how it can potentially benefit human skin.
+Since that time we have learned more about how omega-3 works in the body and how it can potentially benefit human skin.

 Fish Oil for Skin Health

-Most of us would admit we’d love to have healthier, more youthful looking skin.
+Most of us would admit we’d love to have healthier, more youthful-looking skin.
 Unfortunately, many of the skin-care treatments we find on store shelves only treat the top layer of the epidermis, which houses a layer of already dead skin cells.

 Taking a fish oil supplement might be able to help you get healthier skin.
 Here’s what we know.